 Parents are one of the first socializing agents in our lives and form the most intimate relationships with their children, experiencing discontent from that relationship in the form of parental pressure can result in emotional trauma and can take years of healing.

 Many students burdened by the parental pressure, many of them develop eating disorders, sleep deprivation, losing interest in things they previously enjoyed, withdrawal from close interpersonal relationships like family and friends, burnout and excessive worrying.
 A study found that parental pressure leads to students experiencing massive stress and anxiety for academic performance.
-It may even lead to physical symptoms such as headaches, diarrhea and stomach aches, etc. Kids who are much younger may also complain of nightmares and refuse to go to school regularly.
+It may even lead to physical symptoms such as headaches, diarrhoea and stomach aches, etc. Kids who are much younger may also complain of nightmares and refuse to go to school regularly.

 Potential of students in the 21st century is measured with standardized tests, their ability to reproduce what they’ve learnt and their quantitative & scientific knowledge.
 The school and higher education institutions too burden children with a lot of home assignments, in such an environment parents feel compelled to check up on their children and monitor their academic performance.
 But unfortunately, this care often turns into too much care leading to parental pressure for the children.